2015 Egyptian parliamentary election: Contesting

 On 16 September, the High Elections Committee announced the initial list of accepted candidates.
 While nine electoral lists were accepted, five more lists were rejected, including two of the three lists of the Egypt coalition (Egyptian Front & Independent Current Coalition) as well as the lists of Upper Egypt's Voice, Call of Egypt and Knights of Egypt.
 After appealing to court, all rejected lists but the one by Upper Egypt's Voice were admitted.
 The final list of candidates for the first phase was announced on 28 September.

-A total of 7 electoral lists are contesting the 120 fixed-list seats available in the four regional constituencies:
+A total of seven electoral lists contested the 120 fixed-list seats available in the four regional constituencies: